 There’s a great person that you should subscribe to on YouTube.
 The channel is named Christopher Westfall, which also is this person’s name.
 I briefly mentioned him in “Part 5” of this guide.

-He talks commonly about how people in this business fail out because they just don’t fully commit.
-They have a plan B.
+He talks commonly about how people in this business fail out because they don’t fully commit.
+They have a Plan B.

-If you want any kind of success out of life, you have to burn the bridges and be completely committed.
-That is the key to success in this business.
+If you want any kind of success learning how to sell insurance, you have to burn the bridges.

-I hope you enjoyed my ultimate guide to selling insurance.
+I hope you enjoyed my how-to guide on selling insurance successfully.